gilbertrec/hypergraph-repository.github.io/_posts/2019-11-03-livejournal-communities.md

 ---
 layout: post
-title: "Orkut Communities"
+title: "Live-Journal Communities"
-page: orkut-communities
+page: livejournal-communities
 date:   2019-11-03 11:30:41 -0300
 description: "LiveJournal is a free on-line blogging community where users declare friendship each other.
 LiveJournal also allows users form a group which other members can then join.
 We consider such user-defined groups as ground-truth communities.
 We provide the LiveJournal friendship social network and ground-truth communities.
 We regard each connected component in a group as a separate ground-truth community.
 We remove the ground-truth communities which have less than 3 nodes.
 We also provide the top 5,000 communities with highest quality which are described in our paper.
 As for the network, we provide the largest connected component."
 data-name: file